 Purpose

 Awards funding to accredited institutions to expand addiction medicine fellowship (AMF) and addiction psychiatry fellowship (APF) programs and increase the number of fellows trained as addiction psychiatry physicians or as primary care doctors with an addiction subspecialty.
-Supports clinical training that integrates primary care with mental health disorder and substance use disorder (SUD) prevention and treatment services in underserved, community-based settings.
-Aims to help patients in underserved areas access quality addiction prevention, treatment, and recovery services at various points of care across different sectors of the healthcare system.
+Supports clinical training that integrates primary care with mental health disorder and substance use disorder (SUD) prevention and treatment services in underserved, community-based settings, including rural areas.
+Aims to expand access to quality addiction prevention, treatment, and recovery services for patients in underserved and rural areas.

 Program objectives include: